farcasterxyz/docs/docs/developers/frames/v2/getting-started.md

 Some tunneling tools, like the ngrok free tier, insert an click-through interstitial between your dev server and the tunnel endpoint.
 Use a paid ngrok account or a different tool, like Tailscale funnel.
 :::

+Once the tunnel is running, set `BASE_URL` in `app/layout.tsx` to be your ngrok URL.

 Now open the Frame Playground on Warpcast mobile, by visiting [https://warpcast.com/~/developers/frame](https://warpcast.com/~/developers/frames).

 Enter your ngrok URL: